 The specified lookup is ambiguous.
 Lookup must return at most one row for the specified lookup condition

 This error occurs when a Lookup operation returns multiple matching records for the specified condition.
-Lookups are designed to find and act on only one record — when that’s not possible, this error is triggered.
+Lookups are designed to find and act on only one record.
+When that’s not possible, this error is triggered.

 1. Use "First Match" Option

-Enable the setting "Use first match when multiple results" to proceed with the first matching record found.
+Enable the "Use first match when multiple results" setting to proceed with the first matching record found.

 Use case: You're importing customer data and matching records based on the email address.
 But some customers share the same email (e.g., shared support inboxes).
-If uniqueness isn’t critical, you can enable this option to proceed with the first match — for example, to just retrieve a contact ID or status.
+If uniqueness isn’t critical, you can enable this option to proceed with the first match, for example, to just retrieve a contact ID or status.

 2. Use Different Lookup Key Columns